 Low Back Pain

 At Acorn Health, we strive to deliver the best chiropractic care possible for our patients in accordance with evidence-based guidelines.
-The Lancet recently lifted an embargo on their Low Back Pain Series where tThese papers reveal that low back pain is now the number one cause of all disability globally, and is medically mismanaged often against best practice guidelines.
-There is also overuse of inappropriate tests and treatments such as imaging and surgery which means patients are not receiving the right care, resulting in long term disability.
+The Lancet recently released their Low Back Pain Series papers reveal that low back pain is now the number one cause of all disability globally, and is medically mismanaged often against best practice guidelines.
+There is also overuse of inappropriate tests and treatments such as imaging and surgery which means patients are not receiving the right care, which may result in long term disability.

 How do we manage low back pain?

-- Manual therapy (gentle adjustments of the spine and joints)
+- Manual therapy (adjustments of the spine and joints)

-- Psychological interventions.
-These help you to understand what is causing your pain.
-During treatment you can address any worries or concerns you may have about your back pain
+- Psychological interventions help you to understand what is causing your pain.
+During treatment, you can address any worries or concerns you may have about your back pain.

 - Yoga or similar relaxation techniques

 - Exercise (every Acorn Health chiropractic patient is provided with a bespoke rehabilitation programme as part of their care)